|

 the main square so drop in and find out

+exactly what it is they do.
 There is also a center run by a very

 interesting woman named Hanna where they offer